 - Don’t try to fix everything – let them develop their own sense of power

-- Discipline is a form of teaching, not punishment
+- A discipline is a form of teaching, not punishment

 - Choose your battles – keep the peace as much as possible.
 Kids will shut down if the complaints never end,